balderdashy/sails-mongo/README.md

 To get a shell to the MongoDB docker instance running, you can use `npm run mongodb-shell`.

 To do a one single run of the tests, without starting your own MongoDB instance, use `npm run docker-test`.

-#### Roadmap

-##### NEXT FEATURES TO BE IMPLEMENTED
-- Support multiple protocols.
-Right now, the adapter validates/checks that the protocol is equal to `mongodb`, as described in the (connection string)[https://docs.mongodb.com/manual/reference/connection-string/] MongoDB documentation.
-  Since MongoDB 3.6, the protocol can be `mongodb+srv`, allowing for (DNS Seedlist Connection)[https://docs.mongodb.com/manual/reference/connection-string/#dns-seedlist-connection-format] format.
-  It needs to be added to support MongoDB Atlas.
-- Built-in transactions

 #### Special thanks